ayako02/vscode-sodagreen-theme/README.md

 ### Introduction

-A light colour theme that created based on morandi & chinese classic colours.
+A light and soda feel theme that created based on morandi & chinese classic colours.
 It currently supports editor version above `1.54.0` only.

 Is it advisabled to lower down your screen brightness in order to protect your eyeside when you're using this theme.
 It definitely looks much more comfortable in a dimmer screen.